 Healthcare is broken, and technology is its future.
 I am a medic by training from UCL and I am now undertaking an MSc in Computer Science to get to grips with technology and find breakthroughs in applying it to problems within the field of healthcare.
 I also aim to address the lack of diversity in the technology field by empowering local communities through workshops and classes.
 My interests lie at the intersection of healthcare policy and technology and I have led and delivered several projects in this space including in maternal and child health, refugee health and AI in oncology.
 I look forward to where I can go next with this Masters.

 I always saw PE as a playing field where fun was encouraged whilst learning life-long lessons on healthy active lifestyles.
-Instead my experiences showed me how a lack of understanding around Muslim communities harmed the experiences female Muslims had in PE.
-Taking on the role of Chair at The MWSF urged me to research the perceptions of Sports in Muslim communities and how that’s having an impact on the representation of Muslim women in Sports at all levels.
-The aim of this degree is to find ways we can shape the national and international sporting industry so that Muslim females have an identity and are equally represented to the highest platform whilst becoming role models for British Society.
+Instead my experiences showed me how a lack of understanding around Muslim communities harmed the experiences of female Muslims in PE.
+Having worked in the sports development sector convinced me of the need to research the perceptions of Sports in Muslim communities and investigate how institutions are equipping educators with the means to provide an inclusive education.
+The aim of this degree is to find ways we can shape the national and international sports and education industries so that Muslim females have an identity and are equally represented at all levels through a more inclusive education.